CacheCoww/Cow_Breed_Idenification_App/README.md

 ## Setting up the Code
 The main code for this project can be found in Main Activity and Activity Results.
 The XML code for the layout of the app can be found in the [Layout file](https://github.com/hmsmith5/Cow_Breed_Idenification_App/blob/master/app/src/main/res/layout/activity_main.xml).
 Most of the layout can be done using the GUI.
 The background for the app was created in Microsoft Word.
 The logo was created using cooltext.com.

+The API request is performed using a POST request according the the Google AutoML guidelines.
+The response is parsed for the cow breed and the result is returned to the user using a map to correct formatting.
+The user is then offered the option to start again using a start over button.
+If an error occurs at any point, the user will be prompted to start over.

 ## Installing the App
 The beta version of the app will be released on the App Store shortly